thecredibleway/thecredibleway-com/docs/faq/questions/isnt-faith-just-blind-belief-and-for-the-weak.md

 Even the most ardent skeptic operates on foundational assumptions that cannot be empirically proven.
-For instance, the belief in the reliability of human reason, the existence of objective morality (even if one argues it's socially constructed, that construction itself implies a faith in shared societal understanding), or the consistency of natural laws upon which scientific inquiry depends - these are all fundamental tenets that are accepted by faith, i.e., they are foundational beliefs rather than testable hypotheses in every instance.
+For instance, the belief in the reliability of human reason, the existence of objective morality (even if one argues it's socially constructed, that construction itself implies a faith in shared societal understanding) or the consistency of natural laws upon which scientific inquiry depends - these are all fundamental tenets that are accepted by faith, i.e., they are foundational beliefs rather than testable hypotheses in every instance.

-Atheism, for instance, requires faith in several unseen and unprovable assumptions, such as the belief that the universe had no creator, or that morality is purely a human construct without any objective basis.
+Atheism, for instance, requires faith in several unseen and unprovable assumptions, such as the belief that the universe had no creator or that morality is purely a human construct without any objective basis.
 Atheists trust in the idea that reason and logic, which cannot be directly observed, are the best tools to understand the universe.
 The origins of the universe itself remain a mystery and yet many atheists trust in scientific